How To Use Ian Coleman's BIP39 Tool For Finding Bitcoin Addresses And Private Keys From A Seed Phrase

 Playing With The Tool Via The Web

 To get a feel for the tool, you can use directly through the web by going to the site.
 However, we don't recommend typing your seed phrase into a web site on your everyday-use PC.
 It is alright to use seed phrases that don't have money associated, though.

 For example, this one:

-void come effort suffer camp survey warrior heavy shoot primary clutch crush open amazing screen patrol group space point ten exist slush involve unfold with the passphrase
+void come effort suffer camp survey warrior heavy shoot primary clutch crush open amazing screen patrol group space point ten exist slush involve unfold

 For 12-word seed phrases all twelve go in the